Skip to content

 Parameter Type Description Default

-$expires_in_days int Optional number of days until key expiration. null
+$expires_in_days int Number of days until the key expires (nullable). null

 Return Value When does this return value occur?